Extinction chess

 A promoted pawn is considered no longer a pawn.
 By the same token, if a player already has a queen, and promotes a pawn to another queen, then both queens would need to be captured to make them extinct.

 The king is not a special piece in this game, and it is legal to promote a pawn to a king.
 It is also legal to castle when in check, or to castle through check.
 The other rules of castling are the same: the king and the rook must not have previously moved, and there must be no pieces in between.
 Similarly, rooks, bishops, and queens may freely cross attacked squares, even if they are the last of their type.

 Both sides can suffer an extinction on the same move, if pawn promotion is involved.
 For example, White might have a last pawn on b7, and Black a last bishop on c8; then if White plays bxc8=Q, it causes the extinction of both the white pawns and the black bishops.
 In this case White is ruled to have won, as although both sides have fulfilled their winning conditions, it was a move by White that brought this situation about.
+(This is different from atomic chess, where you cannot explode your own king, even if the enemy king would also perish in the explosion.)